saucelabs-training/demo-js/up-download-file/real-devices/README.md

 > NOTE: Make sure you are in the folder `up-download-file/real-devices` when you execute this command

 ## Important information
+### Uploading files to Android real devices
+The market of Android is being controlled by a lot of different vendors, this also means a lot of different file structures for where to upload your file to.
+This makes it a challenge to determine which folder on the device you need to upload the file to.

+The advice is that you use a dedicated device, so you always know the file structure and don't need to over complicate the uploading script.

 ### Environment variables for Sauce Labs
 The examples in this repository that can run on Sauce Labs use environment variables, make sure you've added the following